THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 2. Found in air, water, and soil

-3. Uncertainty of production and disposal of
+3. Uncertainty of production and disposal of waste

-8. Problems in regulation
+8. Problems of regulation

-(a) lack of knowledge
+(a) Lack of knowledge

-(b) latency effect on humans
+(b) Latency effect on humans

-(c) accumulation in plants and animals
+(c) Accumulation in plants and animals

-(d) small doses are potent
+(d) Small doses are potent

-(e) resist biological breakdown
+(e) Resist biological breakdown

 C. Disposal Methods